core-process/ghostwriter/readme.md

 ## Application Backend

-Ghostwriter hooks into your `express` application with the help of a middleware.
+Ghostwriter hooks into your `express` application with the help of middleware.
 Install the `ghostwriter-middleware` module via:

 ```
 $ npm install ghostwriter-middleware --save